The above cartoon was produced by an anonymous cartoonist.

 that posts water levels for the Choctawhatchee, the water was right about at the level corresponding to "extensive lowland flooding" during my visit.

 1-27-08.
-This morning, I made the rounds at Stennis, which I hadn't done for a while, and discovered an overgrown trail that leads to the vicinity of Tree 7.
+This morning, I made the rounds at Stennis, which I hadn’t done for a while, and discovered an overgrown trail that leads to the vicinity of Tree 7.
 I visited the overgrown canal where I heard kents eight years ago at about this time of year.
+My first thoughts of climbing something to get a view out over the Pearl involved

 this tower.
 The walkway is 137 feet above the ground.
 While visiting the tower, I took a GPS reading that is consistent with a bearing measurement that I took from 5.3 km away in Tree 2.

-1-30-08.
-Two other searchers joined me in a visit to the big cypress grove.
+here.
 We found several trees that are comparable to Tree 5 as well as several large cavities, including a fresh one.
 I computed the heights of several of the cypresses.
-Seven of them are taller that Tree 5, and one of them exceeds 100 feet.
-All of them have "bomber" branches near the top that would make them excellent for climbing.
-There are even taller trees that can be seen from the I-10 bridge, but we didn't find them this time.
+Seven of them are taller than Tree 5, and one of them exceeds 100 feet.
+All of them have “bomber” branches near the top that would make them excellent for climbing.
+There are even taller trees that can be seen from the I-10 bridge, but we didn’t find them this time.
 I had a bad fall and caught myself with the arm that I broke last year.
 It was a severe jolt to the arm, but it held up.
-I dropped my watch in ankle-deep water, but we weren't able to find it in the mud.
+I dropped my watch in ankle-deep water, but we weren’t able to find it in the mud.
 I can barely walk on my bad foot, which was throbbing toward the end of the hike.
-I'll be restricted to kayak duty for a while.
+I’ll be restricted to kayak duty for a while.

 1-31-08.
 I have prepared vertical panoramas of trees that are